 If you followed my previous blog, then you know that my bullet journal is a much-needed extension of my brain.
-I’ve gone through countless spreads, layouts, and page ideas since I started bullet journalling four years ago.
-But, this year, I decided to do my bullet journal differently.
+This year, I decided to do my bullet journal differently.
+I’ve gone through countless spreads, layouts, and page ideas since I started bullet journalling four years ago, but this is a whole new system!

 My Bullet Journal Supplies